realpython/python-guide/docs/scenarios/admin.rst

     server.quit()

-A full terminal application like a widely extended top is `glance <https://github.com/nicolargo/glances/>`_, which is based on psutil and has the ability for client-server monitoring.
+A full terminal application like a widely extended top is `Glance <https://github.com/nicolargo/glances/>`_, which is based on psutil and has the ability for client-server monitoring.

 *******
 Ansible